 Matt ended his Worcester career in May 2013 with 113 appearances overall and five tries.
-He joined Wasps that autumn and has since played in 81 Premiership matches for Wasps.
+He joined Wasps that autumn and has since played in 86 Premiership matches for the Coventry based club.
 In June 2012, he toured with the senior England squad and started both midweek matches that produced victories over the respective South African Barbarians South and North sides.
 He also played in both Saxons games against Ireland Wolfhounds and Scotland A four years ago.
 Matt was an unused replacement in the first Test against the All Blacks at Eden Park in June 2014 before playing off the bench in the final two games at Dunedin and Hamilton.
-His initial Test start was when winning his tenth cap against Wales in the Old Mutual Wealth Cup at Twickenham in May last year and his total became 16 with an appearance off the bench for Ellis Genge in the series-clinching win over Argentina second Test at Santa Fe in June this year.
+His initial Test start was when winning his tenth cap against Wales in the Old Mutual Wealth Cup at Twickenham in May last year and his total became 17 with an appearance off the bench for Ellis Genge in the series-clinching win over Argentina second Test at Santa Fe last June.

 2010 It(R) 2013 NZ(R) 2014 It(R), NZ(2R,3R), NZ(R), SA(R), Sam(R), A(R) 2016 W, A(1R,2R,3R) 2017 F(R), W(R), Arg (1R,2R)